Active-CSS/active-css-code-editor-component/README.md

 The component consists of two files, an Active CSS config file and a CSS file for the editor itself.
 The component code is totally self-isolated.
 It utilises the window event and the body:init event of the ACSS config, but these things shouldn't intrude on its outer environment.

 The component itself is written in Active CSS, so you must have Active CSS loaded for the component to work and the activecss-editor.acss file must be included in your Active CSS config when the page loads.
-The CSS file for the component gets loaded by you filling out the attribute in the HTML tag itself.
+The CSS file for styling the code editor component gets loaded by you filling out the attribute in the HTML tag itself.
+You can tweak this file as you like.
+All the colors used in the code editor are at the top of the CSS file in CSS variables.

 The code editor can be drawn multiple times on a single page, and the component's HTML tag needs at least 340px in width.
 The code editor will work on any device size as long as it has at least 340px width allocated to it.
 The styling and functionality for the component is based on its own width - not the device's width.